 It’s good to know how you should respond.

-If you’re able to handle emotionally stressful topics like money, then lending to friends and family is a great way to support those around you.
+If you’re able to handle emotionally stressful topics like money, then is a great way to support those around you.
 Whether you’re the borrower or lender in any scenario, mixing money with your familial relationship can make things more stressful.
 If stress regarding money consumes all of your waking hours, then it may warrant a second thought to take it to the next level.

 If you’re a chronic stressor and are asking yourself “is lending money to family or friends ever a good decision?” then maybe you should have an honest conversation with yourself.
 Was your family financially insecure growing up?
 Do you have any irrational fears about losing everything?
 In these cases, honest conversations with confidants or even therapy can help you achieve a healthier money mindset.

 Make sure you develop a healthy attitude towards your wallet before lending to others.
 Tools from Pigeon can also help bring peace of mind to either side of the conversation.
 Whether you are issuing out a business loan or offering a personal loan to your family, having a written agreement and clear expectations can do a world of good for you when dealing with family loans.